Current positions available:

 - A physical ability to carry out all farm related tasks

-- A mind for efficiency and a sense of urgency
+- A mind for efficiency, attention to detail and a sense of urgency

 - Open and positive communication skills

-Our usual spring and summer workweek is around 45-60 hours, consisting of 8 – 10 hour workdays, and work as needed on the weekend including our Saturday morning market (we rotate weekends off).
+Our usual workweek is around 50-60 hours, consisting of 9- 10 hour workdays, and work as needed on the weekend including our Saturday morning market (we rotate weekends off).
 We start early to beat the heat.
 Hours may vary from day-to-day and week-to-week, so flexibility is a must.
-Some work will exceed normal hours including care of chickens, irrigation, and greenhouse duties.
+Some work will exceed normal work week hours including care of chickens, irrigation, and greenhouse duties.
+Most of the time we work until a task is completed.

 Our CSA delivery and pick up day is Tuesday.
 On Tuesdays, interns will rotate delivering to our Atlanta CSA members and restaurants.
 A clean driving record and the ability to drive a large van or vehicle in a city setting are requirements.